Why this work matters

 Disasters reveal system failures

 Blackouts are often treated as isolated emergencies.
-In reality, they reflect long-standing choices about infrastructure maintenance, investment priorities, project implementation, and oversight.
+In reality, they reflect long-standing decisions about infrastructure maintenance, investment priorities, project implementation, and oversight.

 Without sustained attention, these failures are addressed reactively rather than as symptoms of deeper structural problems.